douglasmossmd/faers-drug-safety-data-viz/README.md

 - Debugging the Jupyter notebook when joins or groupbys didn't behave.
 - The Python/Plotly and Matplotlib charting scripts that exported the static SVG panels in `svg files/`.
 - The Drug Safety Explorer web app: HTML, CSS, JavaScript, and the Chart.js wiring, plus help publishing it to GitHub Pages as a high-fidelity prototype.
 The visual structure was iterated by hand; Claude generated the boilerplate.
-- A first pass on this README, which we then rewrote in our own voice.

-What stayed fully human: all chart *design* decisions, the Tableau worksheet construction, and the entire Inkscape compositing/Gestalt pass.
+What stayed fully human: all chart *design* decisions, the Tableau worksheet construction, the Inkscape compositing pass and how we analyzed and interpreted the data.

 What we did ourselves: every hypothesis was written down before we ran the analysis, not after.
 The deduplication logic (keep highest `primaryid` per `caseid`), the severity ladder used to assign one outcome per case, and the choice to restrict drug-level analysis to primary-suspect records were all decisions we made and re-checked against the data.
 The off-label null result was left alone rather than reframed into a finding.